MateuszBednarczyk/MateuszBednarczyk/README.md

 ### Glad to see you here! &nbsp;

-I am a high school student at ZSE Olsztyn.
-In addition to programming, I am passionate about music production as well.
-My interests include exploring new technologies and making my own solutions to real-life problems, my business, etc.  I am currently studying web development and working on my skills in java, springboot.
-I'm also kinda golang enthusiast :)
+Hi!
+I am backend developer at Programiści Sp. z o.o.
+I am passionate about music production as well.
+My interests include exploring new technologies and making my own solutions to real-life problems.
+Currently, I'm working with Java for the most of time.

 Joined Github **November 2021**.